CocoaPods/guides.cocoapods.org/source/making/making-a-cocoapod.html.md

 However, arbitrary revisions as version is not a good idea for a library manager instead of a proper version number (see [Semantic Versioning](http://semver.org)).
 Let us explain how, in an ideal world, we’d prefer people to interact with it:

 * “I want to start using CocoaLumberjack, the current version will be fine for now.”
-So the dev adds a dependency on the lib _without_ a version requirement and lets the manager install it which will use the latest version:
+So the dev adds a dependency on the lib _without_ a version requirement and `pod install`s which will use the latest version:

 ```ruby
 pod 'CocoaLumberjack'
 ```

+*
-* Some time into the future, the dev wants to update the dependencies, and to do so runs the install command again, which will now install the version of the lib which is the latest version _at that time_.
+  Some time into the future, the dev wants to update the dependencies, and to do so runs the install command again, which will now install the version of the lib which is the latest version _at that time_.

 * At some point the dev is finished on the client work (or a newer version of the lib changes the API and the changes aren’t needed) so the dev adds a version requirement to the dependency.
 For instance, consider that the author of the lib follows the semver guidelines, you can somewhat trust that between ‘1.0.7’ and ‘1.1.0’ **no** API changes will be made, but only bug fixes.
 So instead of requiring a specific version, the dev can specify that _any_ ‘1.0.x’ is allowed as long as it’s higher than ‘1.0.7’: